 Have you ever smoked a turkey?
-It can be a bit overwhelming the first time, but once you learn the right steps, it's not difficult at all.
+It can be a bit overwhelming the first time, but once you learn the proper steps, it's not difficult.
+There are several ways to cook a turkey, but smoking it on an electric smoker gives it great flavor.

 Making your turkey in the smoker differs from using a charcoal grill, and your cooking time will also vary.
 The smoking process can also vary from one smoker to the next, which is why knowing your smoker is the first step.